 Kelly Family Vineyards was founded by long time Napa Valley resident, Gene Kelly and his wife Paula with the purchase of a 10 acre property in 2012 on the west side of the Oak Knoll District.
-Gene’s family has lived in the Napa Valley since 1968 when his father Harold became tired of commuting into New York City and convinced the company he was working for, Equitable Life Assurance Society to transfer him to somewhere more rural.
+Gene’s family has lived in the Napa Valley since 1968 when his father Harold became tired of commuting into New York City and convinced the company he was working for, Equitable Life Assurance Society to transfer him some place more rural.

-Once he arrived in Napa he then convinced the company to start lending money to physical wineries (they had never done that before) and began working with a number of now well-known local wineries early on in their development.
-The Kelly Family have long been champions of preserving the natural environment in the Napa Valley and it’s agricultural heritage.
+Once he arrived in Napa, he then convinced the company to start lending money to physical wineries (they had never done that before) and began working with a number of now well-known local wineries early on in their development.
+The Kelly Family have long been champions of preserving the natural environment in the Napa Valley and its agricultural heritage.
 Harold was a Napa city-councilman and founding president and trustee of the Napa County Land Trust (since their founding in 1976 the trust has protected 57,000 acres of land from development – equivalent to 10% of Napa County).

 The site of their vineyard is a part of Oak Knoll that few visitors to the valley get to see – it is tucked away just north and west of the city of Napa slightly outside of the city’s residential neighborhoods.
-While there are many growers here as well as some producers, there are few physical wineries and none open to the public.
+While there are many growers here as well as some producers, there are few physical wineries, and none open to the public.

 The property is almost at the base of the southern Mayacamas mountains and as a result there is a slight slope to part of the vineyard.
 Because of their proximity to the hills, they see a fair amount of wildlife including wild turkeys, rabbits, fox and coyote (including the one we saw wander casually through the vineyard in broad daylight during our visit).